Brian Lewis, MD MPH

 In the following years, he completed his Family Practice residency in Asheville, NC.
 After completing residency, Brian modeled a faculty development fellowship centered on Integrative Medicine and worked with other residents across the country to provide affordable fellowships in Integrative Medicine.
 He continues to work with integrative practitioners to foster collaboration and innovative practice models for making Integrative Medicine accessible and sustainable.
 He has spoken regionally on topics ranging from systems biology to understanding the health care system, and has served as the medical director for regional Integrative Medicine conferences.

 Brian has a deep love for the Appalachian Mountains and enjoys time in nature through hiking, gardening, biking, land restoration, and camping.
-He currently lives with his wife and daughter in West Asheville on a small urban homestead.
+He currently lives in West Asheville on a small urban homestead.

 He is inspired to continue developing Integrative Family Medicine with Dr. Krisel and the IFMA team.
 He enjoys partnering with individuals and communities to create sustainable approaches for preventing disease and cultivating health.
 He is passionate about translating the research from Lifestyle Medicine into clinical practice in ways that are accessible and personalized to the needs of his patients.